-Share about an experience where you felt hurt, disrespected or betrayed by someone.
+Share about an experience where you felt disrespected, hurt or betrayed by someone.
+(No names, please)

 Summary: God will bring healing and wholeness to us and to others as we learn to forgive people, including our enemies.

-In Romans 3:23 the Apostle Paul stated that “all have sinned and fall short of the glory of God.”
+In Romans 3:23, the apostle Paul states that “all have sinned and fall short of the glory of God.”
 Still, each one of us has a natural tendency to be more harsh on others than we are on ourselves.
 Jesus told the following story in response to a question about how we are to respond to the sins of others.

 “Then Peter came to Jesus and asked, “Lord, how many times shall I forgive my brother or sister who sins against me?
 Up to seven times?”
 Jesus answered, “I tell you, not seven times, but seventy-seven times.